Financial-Times/annotations-mapper/runbooks/runbook.md

 # UPP - Annotations Mapper

-Annotations Mapper reads all QMI native metadata messages from the `NativeCmsMetadataPublicationEvents` queue and maps them to a JSON message, which is forwarded to the `ConceptAnnotations` queue.
+Annotations Mapper processes metadata about content that comes from the QMI system (v1 metadata).

 ## Code